tatorodrigo/omni-stack-11/README.md

 # OmniStack 11

+Be the Hero.
 Projeto desenvolvido durante a 11ª semana OmniStack.
+Utilizando a stack ReactJS, React Native e Node.JS